hanshoi/python_web_course/material/python/if_conditional.md

 1. Using the cheat of the day.
 Make a file that prints all given arguments including filesname.
 1. Alter this given script so that it will print all given arguments *without* the filename.
 1. Alter file again so that it will print only the first value given.
-1. Alter so that it will print only first one if it is of type int
+1. Alter so that it will print only first one if it is a number (can be converted to int)
-1. Alter so that it will print also the second argument but only if it is a string
 1. Test will your code work if you give no arguments?
-If not, fix this.
+If not, fix this. (can break if wrong format)

 ### Calculator